alexbasson/kube-katas/containerize-stateless-app/README.md

 and then visit `http://localhost:8080/hello?name=<your-name>` to see a friendly greeting.

+## Notes

-You can follow the [Spring Boot with Docker](https://spring.io/guides/gs/spring-boot-docker/) guide for step-by-step instructions.
+- You can follow the [Spring Boot with Docker](https://spring.io/guides/gs/spring-boot-docker/) guide for step-by-step instructions.
+- On a client project, you won't want to push your images to DockerHub—that would expose client code to the public internet.
+Future katas will address how to handle this situation.